 Kate Jiranek began her career in architecture at DFA as an intern during the summer of 2012.
 After finishing her Masters of Architecture at University of Oregon in 2013, she returned to New York to join DFA full time and received her architecture license in 2016.
 Prior to attending the University of Oregon, Kate graduated from Vanderbilt University with a Bachelors of Engineering studying Civil Engineering.
 While at DFA, Kate has worked on a variety of projects, and enjoys the unique challenges that each client brings.
 Kate was born and raised in Seattle and loves to visit as often as she can.

 Devon Mott joined the DFA team in 2014 after graduating from the University of Southern California with a Bachelor of Architecture and a minor in Business Law.
-Prior to DFA, Devon spent three summers as an architectural intern at VOA Associates Inc. in Washington D.C., and a summer as an intern at Michael Winstanley Architects & Planners in Arlington, VA.
+Prior to DFA, Devon interned at VOA Associates Inc. in Washington D.C. and Michael Winstanley Architects & Planners in Arlington, VA.
 Devon received her architecture license at the beginning of this year.
 Having worked on both apartment renovations in Manhattan, and several house projects in Connecticut, Devon enjoys every aspect of each residential project, down to the most finite of details.
 Raised in Washington, D.C., Devon is an avid Washington Nationals fan as well as loyal supporter of the USC Football team.

 Kent Shell joined DFA after a thirty-year career as a general contractor specializing in New York City co-ops and condominiums.
 As Director of Approvals and Construction Administration, Kent has the opportunity to employ his diverse skill set, working closely with owners, contractors, managing agents co-op boards and the rest of the DFA team to make sure our projects run smoothly.
 He’s proud of his work developing DFA’s proprietary systems to track the many inter-related strands that constitute the labyrinthine approval process.
 Kent moved to New York after receiving a Bachelor of Fine Arts degree from Virginia Commonwealth University, and in addition to his work in the construction and architecture fields, has charted a course as an independent artist.